HomeAmericaChina again touts benefits of union with Taiwan, Taipei rebuffs

-BEIJING/TAIPEI, April 29 (Reuters) - Taiwan's economy will see unprecedented opportunities should it agree to union with China, Beijing said on Wednesday as it continues to try to persuade Taipei to accept its rule, which President Lai Ching-te's government has repeatedly rejected.
+BEIJING/TAIPEI, April 29 (Reuters) - Taiwan's economy would gain see unprecedented opportunities if it unites with China, Beijing said on Wednesday, stepping up a campaign to persuade Taipei to accept its rule, which President Lai Ching-te's government has repeatedly rejected.

-China, which views democratically governed Taiwan as its own territory, has since late last year begun a new campaign to convince the island of the benefits of what it calls "peaceful reunification," though Beijing has also refused to renounce the use of force.
+China, which views democratically governed Taiwan as its territory, has since late last year attempted to convince the island of the benefits of a "peaceful reunification," though Beijing has also refused to renounce the use of force.

 "Peaceful reunification will inject greater certainty and growth potential into Taiwan's investment and business environment, representing an unprecedented opportunity and the greatest source of confidence for Taiwan's economic development," he added.